 The governing equation for the polytropic process is PVn = Constant.
 Where n is the Polytropic Index.

-The derivation of Polytropic Process is explained below in a written format.
+The derivation of the Polytropic Process is explained below in a written format.

 According to the second law of thermodynamics, the whole heat energy cannot be converted into work and part of the energy must be rejected to the surroundings.